datiezhu/LatexDraw/README.md

 ## How to use it
- - Browse a folder or enter a path
+ - Browse for the folder with the png-files to be compiled
  - Enter a filename
  - Enter a title for the document